vtex/faststore/packages/gatsby-plugin-cms/README.md

 > Note: The siteUrl property must be defined and not left empty.

 ## Configuring CMS

 All CMS configuration is done by shadowing this plugin's `index.ts` file.
-The shadowing can be done by creating the folowing structure in your gatsby project
+The shadowing can be done by creating the following structure in your gatsby project

 ```
 src/